-Bridging Michigan Grants
+Bridging Michigan Grants are Now Open

 Notification and Award

-How to apply
+How to Apply

 Apply through the Michigan Humanities Online Grant Portal.
 If you are a new applicant to the Michigan Humanities you will need to create a new registration.
 If you have previously applied for a different opportunity this year you can log into your portal and go to “Apply” and choose “Bridging Michigan Grants”.

 Submit a Draft Proposal

 Draft proposals are an optional tool for organizations seeking a grant to help hone final applications and to ensure projects comply with Bridging Michigan grant guidelines.
 Draft proposals will be reviewed by the Director of Grants, and feedback will be provided in a timely manner.
 Click here to submit a draft proposal.

 If you have questions or would like to discuss a potential project, please contact James Nelson at firstname.lastname@example.org.